doa29/doa29/README.md

 # 👋 Hi, I'm Daniel (@doa29)

-I'm a **Software Engineering major at Drexel University** passionate about leveraging technology to drive positive social impact.
-I’m particularly interested in how software solutions can address some of society's most pressing challenges.
+I'm a **Software Engineering major at Drexel University** dedicated to creating technology that empowers every person and organization to achieve more.
+I’m particularly interested in using software to tackle significant social challenges and drive meaningful change.

 ## 👀 Interests
-- **Tech for Good:** I’m fascinated by projects that merge **technology and finance** to create sustainable and impactful change in communities.
+- **Technology for Positive Impact:** I’m excited about projects that leverage **technology and finance** to build sustainable, inclusive solutions for communities.
-- **Server-Side Development:** Currently enhancing my skills in server-side technologies to build robust, scalable solutions.
+- **Server-Side Development:** Currently honing my skills in server-side technologies to develop secure, scalable, and impactful solutions.

 ## 🌱 Learning Journey
 I'm actively exploring: